What is a certificate of origin?

 Companies can now apply for Certificates of Origin online via www.tradecert.com .
 This allows companies to make considerable savings in both time and resources.

-Shannon Chamber processes Certificates of Origin, both EU and Arab Irish.
+Shannon Chamber processes Certificates of Origin, both EU and Arab Irish in conjunction with Ennis Chamber.
 We can also provide guidance on applying for the online www.tradecert.com service.